-As described in Note 8.
-Stockholders' equity, the Merger Agreement further provided that, if the pre-money valuation on which the raised funds were placed into escrow was less than \$200,000,000, or if no money was raised within such five month period, up to 3,500,000 shares of Company common stock were required to be surrendered for cancellation.
-Such 3,500,000 shares were placed into escrow pursuant to an Adjustment Shares Escrow Agreement entered into at the time of Merger Closing (the "Adjustment Shares Escrow Agreement").
+As described in Note 7, Stockholders' Equity, the Merger Agreement further provided that, if the pre-money valuation on which the raised funds were placed into escrow was less than \$200,000,000, or if no money was raised within such five month period, up to 3,500,000 shares of Company common stock were required to be surrendered for cancellation.
+Such 3,500,000 shares were placed into escrow pursuant to an Adjustment Shares Escrow Agreement entered into at the time of Merger Closing.
 The date on which the offering funds were required to be placed into escrow was extended under the terms of the Second Omnibus Amendment to November 5, 2015.
-No offering was consummated, nor were any offering funds placed into escrow.
+No offering was consummated, nor were any offering funds placed into escrow by November 5, 2015.
 On November 10, 2015, the Company advised the escrow agent of such facts and demanded the surrender for cancellation of the 3,500,000 shares placed into escrow under the Adjustment Shares Escrow Agreement.
 Under the Adjustment Shares Escrow Agreement, the depositor of such escrowed shares had until November 18, 2015 to challenge the Company's demand for surrender of the Escrowed Shares.
-On November 17, 2015, the Company received notice from the depositor of such 3,500,000 shares disputing the grounds for the surrender for cancellation of those shares.
-On December 2, 2015, the Company filed a complaint against the depositor with the Supreme Court of New York, seeking, among other things, a declaratory judgment directing the depositor to deliver to the Company the 3,500,000 Adjustment Shares for cancellation.